- International Trade and Business

 Henry is also a member of the firm's Immigration Law Group.
 A recognized authority in the field of United States and Canadian immigration law, he lectures extensively on the subject in both the United States and Canada.
 His work has been published in numerous nationally- and internationally-recognized publications, including LexisNexis' Immigration Law & Procedure, which has been cited in over 300 federal court decisions in cases from across the U.S. circuit courts of appeals, federal district courts, and the U.S. Supreme Court.
 Henry also mentors other lawyers in the practice of immigration law in the United States and Canada.

 Henry is listed in the International Who's Who of Business Lawyers 2012-2014 and the International Who's Who of Corporate Immigration Lawyers 2013-2014 published by Who's Who Legal, the Official Research Partner of the International Bar Association and Strategic Research Partner of the ABA Section of International Law.
-Henry is also listed in Best Lawyers in Canada (2013-2015) for Immigration Law, and is recognized in the Lexpert Canadian Legal Directory (2011-2014) as a leading practitioner in Canada.
+Henry is recognized as one of the “Most Highly Regarded Individuals in Corporate Immigration” by Who's Who Legal: Canada 2015.
+Henry is also listed in Best Lawyers in Canada (2013-2015) for Immigration Law, and is recognized in the Lexpert Canadian Legal Directory (2011-2015) as a leading practitioner in Canada.

 Related News & Seminars